Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Retirement can be an exciting change in your life, but are you financially ready to make that jump?
+Retirement can be an exciting change in your life, but it's crucial to make sure you're financially ready to make that jump.

-There are things you can do now to put you on the road to financial success when you’re ready to retire in a year.
+Luckily, there are things you can do now to put you on the road to a stress-free retirement when you're a year out.

 Review your financial portfolio